Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-Nikola Jokic and the rest of the Denver Nuggets take on the Phoenix Suns in the NBA Playoffs on Friday, at 10:00 PM ET.
+The Denver Nuggets, Nikola Jokic included, match up versus the Phoenix Suns at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.

-Below we will dive into Jokic's stats and trends, helping you make good predictions on prop bets.
+Below we will look at Jokic's stats and trends, helping you make good picks on prop bets.

 Nikola Jokic Prop Bets vs. the Suns